 Sleeping Bear Dunes National Lakeshore

-There are two main campgrounds in the park: Platte River and DH Day.
+The park has two main campgrounds: Platte River and DH Day.
 Platte River Campground has 179 campsites, of which 96 have electricity.
 DH Day Campground has rustic, non-electric sites with dirt roads and pads.

-Reservations are required from May 1 through October 15 and can be made 6 months in advance for both campgrounds.
+Reservations are required from May 1 through October 15 and can be made six months in advance for both campgrounds.
 Platte River Campground is open year-round.

 Numerous hiking trails and overlooks are spread throughout the park.
 Other activities include kayaking, canoeing, river tubing, going to the beach, viewing dark sky views, taking scenic drives, and exploring Glen Harbor and Glen Arbor.